 3.R.1 Scope

 This transaction is used to convey from one software system to another information about radiation dosage delivered during a treatment session.
 The message contains information about the radiation delivered to one or more sites, organized by phases (as in a prescription summary).
 The message includes data about the doses delivered as well as the doses planned for that session.
-This makes it possible for users in other systems to stay informed of a patient’s progress through radiation treatments without requiring access to the Treatment Delivery System.
+This makes it possible for users in other systems to stay informed of a patient’s progress through radiation treatments without requiring access to the Results Producer.

 3.R.2 Actor Roles

 Table 3.R.2-1: Actor Roles